 Understanding the customer journey and attributing conversions correctly is crucial for businesses to understand their customers’ behavior, make data-driven decisions, and optimize marketing strategies.

 Though the last-click attribution model has been a go-to for many marketers for many years, it oversimplifies the complexity of modern consumer behavior.
-To gain deeper insights and make more informed marketing decisions, businesses need to explore advanced multi-touch attribution models that provide a more accurate representation of the customer journey.
+To gain deeper insights and make more informed marketing decisions, businesses need to explore advanced marketing attribution models that provide a more accurate representation of the customer journey.

 Evolving Customer Journey